rebcabin/tangledown/README.md

 You can also run tangledown from inside a python program;
-`=hellow_world_tangler.py` is an example.
+`hello_world_tangler.py` is an example.
 [Jupytext](https://github.com/mwouts/jupytext) lets you RUN code from a Markdown document in a Jupyter notebook.
-If you open `hello_world.md` as a Jupytext [sic] notebook in [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) then you can run tangledown in Jupyter sells.
+If you open `hello_world.md` as a Jupytext [sic] notebook in [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) then you can run Tangledown in Jupyter sells.
 It's very, very cool and is getting close to the high bar set by org-babel!